SSRR/SSRR2017/src/render/pages/submissions.html.md

 pageOrder: 2
 ```

-Papers have to be submitted via PaperPlaza Conference/Journal Management System.
-The system will open at a later time.
+Papers have to be submitted via PaperPlaza Conference/Journal Management System at [PaperPlaza](http://ras.papercept.net/conferences/scripts/start.pl).
 No-show papers will not be included in the final IEEEXplore publication.
 Full Papers should be submitted electronically in PDF format.
 Six camera-ready pages including figures and references are allowed for each paper (up to eighth pages with extra cost).
 Multimedia attachements, 1 minute video less than than 10 Mb are strongly encouraged.

-### Additional Submissions

-Late breaking reports (2 pages max), center/ project paperas as well as vision papers will be also considered and peer reviewed.
-If accepted will be included in the program and indexed in IEEEXPlore.

 ### Late Breaking Reports: